 FINE PRINT: This event is nonrefundable within 7 days of opening night.
 No full or partial refunds are given to guests who miss the event.
 Please contact the event organizer if you have questions about the date and time that you selected.
 Guests must be 21+ to drink alcohol.

 San Francisco Heritage is a nonprofit, member supported organization with a mission to preserve and enhance San Francisco's unique historic architectural and cultural identity through advocacy, education and outreach.

-Built in 1886, the Haas-Lilienthal House is a spectacular Victorian era Queen Anne.
-A National Treasure, it is the only single family residence, in San Francisco, open to the public as a house museum.
-The Haas-Lilienthal House is home to the offices of San Francisco Heritage.
+Home to the offices of San Francisco Heritage, the Haas-Lilienthal House is a spectacular Victorian style Queen Anne built in 1886.
+A National Treasure and City Landmark, it is the only single family residence of this era open to the public as a house museum in San Francisco.